 The logical next step is to have a look at Dedicated Pool ( ex SQL DW), where you don’t pay by data scanned but rather resource reserved, this model make more sense for a steady interactive Workload.

-To be very clear, this is a real first impressed, I did not tried any optimization, all I wanted is to get a feeling of the product.
+To be very clear, this is a real first impressed, I did not tried any optimization (to be honest I don’t even know how to do it), all I wanted is to get a feeling of the product.

 Creating a new cluster is trivial, notice, I have already a Synapse analytics Workspace, Microsoft is very good in creating integrated solution